The Tiger and the Snow: Production

 The Iraq scenes were filmed in Tunisia, with M60A1 Patton tanks borrowed from the Tunisian military to stand-in for M1 Abrams tanks.
 Many of the U.S. soldiers were played by Italian extras.
 Dale Dye served the production as a military technical advisor.

 Reception

-On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 25 critics, with an average rating of 4.00 out of 10.
-On Metacritic the film has a score of 22 based on reviews from 10 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, the film has an approval rating of 20% based on reviews from 25 critics, with an average rating of four out of ten.
+The website's critics consensus reads: "The Tiger and the Snow proves Roberto Benigni's antics are bizarrely ill-suited for a film seeking to strike the unwieldy balance between romance, comedy, and wartime drama."
+On Metacritic, the film has a score of 22 based on reviews from ten critics, indicating "generally unfavorable reviews".

-Deborah Young of Variety wrote: "Like an Iraq-war mirror image of "Life Is Beautiful," actor-director Roberto Benigni's The Tiger and the Snow re-runs the successful structure and comic persona of the 1998 Oscar-winning film in a trippy fantasia about a poet who follows his love to hell and, in this happier ending, back."
+Deborah Young of Variety wrote: "Like an Iraq-war mirror image of Life Is Beautiful, actor-director Roberto Benigni's The Tiger and the Snow re-runs the successful structure and comic persona of the 1998 Oscar-winning film in a trippy fantasia about a poet who follows his love to hell and, in this happier ending, back."